tulipoaaaaa/codex_try/docs/user_guide.md

 ```
 If the Dashboard is open, you can also trigger an export from the **Tools** or **Corpus Manager** tab.

+## Tools

+- **check_corpus_structure.py** – validate the directories defined in your
+  `ProjectConfig`.
+Run it with `--config path/to/config.yaml` to check that the
+  raw, processed, metadata and logs folders exist and are writable.

 ## Troubleshooting
 - If a configuration fails to load, check the YAML syntax and file paths.
 - Logs are stored in the directory defined by `logs_dir` in your configuration.